 Student experience.
 This often-overlooked dimension matters for data quality and institutional relationships.
 Students who feel heard produce better data.
 Focus groups can feel performative.
 Surveys feel bureaucratic.
 AI-moderated interviews, with their 98% participant satisfaction rate across large deployments, feel like genuine conversations.
 Students share more, elaborate more, and engage more authentically when the research method respects their time and intelligence.

 Focus groups are most valuable for exploratory research on emerging topics — understanding a new student population’s needs, exploring reactions to a proposed policy change, or generating hypotheses for subsequent research.
-Their interactive dynamic produces insights that individual methods miss.
+Their interactive dynamic produces insights that individual methods miss, particularly when the institution is trying to understand cultural or generational shifts in student expectations.
+They are poorly suited to diagnostic work where the institution needs to understand specific failure modes.